JEAN BAUDRILLARD and the HYPERREAL

 Jean Baudrillard, Simulacra and Simulation, 1981

 Jean Baudrillard was the prophet of simulation.
 His most famous work, Simulacra and Simulation (1981), concerns the point at which representation loses connection with reality, and ultimately displaces it, trapping humanity in a synthetic world of copies of copies, images without originals, references without referents: a closed circuit of artificiality, where that word loses all meaning since it’s all there is.
-He defines the stages through which simulation must pass, to arrive our present moment, and projects a world which is neither real nor unreal, but hyperreal.
+He defines the stages through which simulation must pass to arrive at our present moment, and projects a world which is neither real nor unreal, but hyperreal.

 A first order simulacrum takes any of the traditional forms of representation: a map, a diagram, a work of art.
 It is aware of its own artificiality, referring and deferring to a reality which is irreproducible, acknowledging the ineffable uniqueness of the original.
 The map is not the territory.
 And therein lies the value of the map: in its simultaneous difference from and similarity to the original.
 A map which achieved perfect accuracy and detail would be identical to the territory in every way, including extent – as in J G Borges’ one paragraph story (which pretends to be a literary forgery), On Exactitude in Science – in which an ancient Empire’s cartographers have created a map so faithful that it is contiguous with entire Empire; but as soon as this consummation has been achieved, it ceases to have any use or value.
 In the end the map rots away, scavenged by beggars for clothing and animals for their nests.
 Shreds and rags of the map litter the desert, stirred by the wind.